dontuserepl/why/index.md

 Then threatened the poor lad with a lawsuit, even though other websites which does the same thing exist online.
 Amjad was deeply hurt as Radon was a "demanding" intern and he felt betrayed.
 ![](https://intuitiveexplanations.com/assets/replit-email-5.png)

-Of course, after being [viciously torn to shreads](https://news.ycombinator.com/item?id=27424195) on Y Combinator, Amjad comes crawling back and setups a phone call with Radon and gives his permission to publish riju.codes because he the owner of all IDEs online.
+Of course, after being [viciously torn to shreads](https://news.ycombinator.com/item?id=27424195) on Y Combinator, Amjad comes crawling back and setups a phone call with Radon and gives his permission to publish riju.codes because he is clearly the owner of all IDEs online and we should bow down to the holy Amjad.

 ![](https://intuitiveexplanations.com/assets/replit-email-9.png)